 2. Spring Temple Buddha (153 Meters)

-The Spring Temple Buddha is a total height of 153 meters, and with base it is 208 meters which is currently the 2nd tallest statue among the world’s tallest statues.
+The Spring Temple Buddha is a total height of 153 meters, and with a base, it is 208 meters which is currently the 2nd tallest statue among the world’s tallest statues.
 The Chinese government began construction of the statue in 1997 and it was completed in 2008.

 This statue is located in Henan because it is very important for Buddhist pilgrimage and it is mentioned in the history of Chinese Buddhism.
 Surrounded by lush mountains, it is a major center that attracts tourists from all over the world.
 The statue has its own historical and cultural importance.
 Because this statue is located in Lushan County, Pingdingshan City, Henan Province, it is also known as the Lushan Giant Buddha.
 The location of the Buddha statue is surrounded by mountains, and the environment is very beautiful, so it attracts many people every year.

 1. Statue of Unity (182 Meters)

 The Statue of Unity is 182 meters high and is the tallest statue in the world certified by The Guinness Book of world records.
 The Statue of Unity is located in Gujarat, India.
 Its prototype is the Indian independence activist Sardar Vallabhbhai Patel also known as the iron man of India.

 In 2013, India launched the “Statue of Unity Movement”, calling on farmers to donate their used agricultural tools to collect the iron needed for the statue.
 The Indian people actively participated and even donated the big iron pot for cooking.
 As of 2016, a total of 135 tons of scrap iron were collected, of which 109 tons were processed and used to make the foundation of the statue.